MareGraph-EU/maregraph-eu.github.io/_posts/2025-07-1-post_annoucment_17.md

 ---
-title: "Summary of the results of disseminaton actvitest now on Zenodo"
+title: "Summary of the results of dissemination activities now on Zenodo"
 last_modified_at: 2025-07-01T16:20:02-05:00
 categories:
   - Blog